artainmo/general-programming/languages/rust/README.md

 While references only borrow data, smart pointers usually own the data they point to.<br>
 The previously seen 'String' and 'Vec<T>' can count as smart pointers because they own some memory and allow you to manipulate it.

-The `Box<T>` smart pointer stores data on the heap rather than the stack, what remains on the stack is the pointer to the heap data.
+The 'Box<T>' smart pointer stores data on the heap rather than the stack, what remains on the stack is the pointer to the heap data.<br>
+A value of recursive type can have another value of the same type as part of itself.
+Recursive types pose an issue because at compile time Rust needs to know how much space a type takes up.
+However, the nesting of values of recursive types could theoretically continue infinitely, so Rust can’t know how much space the value needs.
+Because boxes have a known size, we can enable recursive types by inserting a box in the recursive type definition.
+As an example of a recursive type, let’s explore the 'cons list'.
+This data type comes from the lisp programming language and is like a linked list.
+It is made up of nested pairs like this `(1, (2, (3, Nil)))`.
+The 'cons list' isn’t a commonly used data structure in Rust.
+Most of the time when you have a list of items in Rust, 'Vec<T>' is a better choice to use.<br>
+The 'Box<T>' type is a smart pointer because it implements the 'Deref' trait, which allows 'Box<T>' values to be treated like references.
+When a 'Box<T>' value goes out of scope, the heap data that the box is pointing to is cleaned up as well because of the 'Drop' trait implementation.

 ## Resources
 [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html)